Blackjacx/Development/README.md

 # Development

-All sort of public guides and information ℹ️ related to mobile development 🧑‍💻.
+Various guides and information related to mobile development 🧑‍💻.

 ## Mobile